eead-csic-compbio/scripting_linux_shell/session1.md

 Sbjct  241  DEIAFAEAAEMATFGAKVLHPATLLPAVRSDIPVFVGSSKDPRAGGTLVCNKTENPPLFR  300
 Sbjct  185  WQALQGAKLVLQDYASGSRPLIDAALARNGIQANIVQEIGHPATLFPMVAAGIGISILPA  244
 ```

-If you wanted to use more advanced Perl regular expressions, see [session4](./session4.md), you can indicate it to grep as follows: `grep -P "^\S{1,3}" P08660.aln`

-Alternatively you can turn off regex matching with `grep -F`, increasing efficiency.

 - Use the `-v` option to instead of keeping the lines found, discard those and get the others: `grep ".HPA.L."
 P08660.aln | grep -v "^Query"`